Understanding Facebook Depression And Anxiety

 Before we get too excited about the positive effects of staying off social media sites, the study also highlighted a potentially negative effect of taking a social media break, especially during election time.
 People that deactivated their social media accounts started to lack knowledge of current events in a broad sense.
 They tended to know less about current events and politics than when they spend time on social media, and they also spent fewer minutes per day consuming news reports.

-Those who deactivated their social media accounts also reduced some of the polarization that’s engulfed in politics.
+Those who deactivated their social media accounts also reduced some of the polarization that often characterizes our engagement with politics.
 While some people see this as a positive, the same people also decreased their engagement with hard news.

 It bears mentioning that the most recent studies are far from conclusive.
 Most of the recent studies enlisted participants that are relatively young, well-educated, and political leftists as compared to the average Facebook user.
 Much more research needs to be done on various age groups and other demographics before we can gain greater clarity on the correlation between Facebook depression and anxiety.